Innovation SSI-2001: Description

 The sound card was produced by Innovation Computer Corporation and was intended to compete with Adlib.
-It has a mono output RCA connector and a game port, there are also 3 groups of jumpers that allow you to enable or disable the joystick port, control its sensitivity and change the audio port address from the default 280_{hex} to 2A0_{hex}, 2C0_{hex} or 2E0_{hex}.
-During use, the card uses 32 serial I/O ports.
-Connects via 8-bit ISA.
+It is an 8-bit ISA card, with a single mono RCA output connector and a game port.
+It has three groups of jumpers which enable or disable the game port, control its sensitivity and, change the card's base I/O port from the default 280_{hex} to 2A0_{hex}, 2C0_{hex} or 2E0_{hex}.
+During use, the card uses 32 I/O ports.

 This sound card did not gain much popularity and was supported only by a few computer games.
-Lack of support also led to the discontinuation of production, and many of the cards released were later disassembled into SID chips for the Commodore 64.
-Considered one of the rarest PC sound cards, only about 10 copies of the original board are known to exist worldwide.
-However, since 2015, DIY specialists have mastered the production of replicas.
+Lack of support led to the discontinuation of production, and many of the cards released were later disassembled to harvest the SID chips for the Commodore 64.

+It is considered one of the rarest PC sound cards, with only about 10 copies of the original board known to exist worldwide.
+Since 2015, DIY replicas have been designed.